 Most properties in the unincorporated portion of Area 12 are zoned A-1 (63.9%), which permits agricultural uses and single-family residential development with a maximum density of two dwelling units per acre.
-This zoning classification preserves the rural character and open spaces that define much of the region, ensuring that agricultural activities and low-density housing remain predominant, an important aspect of maintaining the community character.
-The second most common zoning is R-1 (18.7%), which permits single-family residential development at a base density of up to seven dwelling units per acre on public sewer systems to two dwelling units per acre for traditional septic systems.
+This zoning classification preserves the rural character that defines much of the region, ensuring that agricultural activities and low-density housing remain predominant, an important aspect of maintaining the community character.
+The second most common zoning is R-1 (18.7%), which permits single-family residential development at a base density of up to four dwelling (now proposed to be four) units per acre on public sewer systems.
 This flexibility allows for more efficient land use and supports the region's growth while maintaining environmental standards.